csinva/csinva.github.io/_research_ovws/ovw_interp.md

       - if there are correlations between variables some of these terms can misbehave
     - $S_i$: Sobol’s main effect index for $i$ measures the average residual variance of model output when all the inputs except $X_i$ are fixed over their full supports
       - small value indicates $X_i$ is non-influential
-      - usually used to select important variabels
+      - usually used to select important variables
     - $S_{Ti}$: Sobol's total effect index - include all terms (even interactions) involving a variable
       - usually used to screen unimportant variables